Skip to main page content (AccessKey S)

 June 1691: Highland Clan Chiefs who have been opposed to William are offered bribes and an amnesty on condition they swear oaths of allegiance to him.

-13 February 1692: The Glencoe Massacre by government troops from Fort William under the command of Captain Robert Campbell takes place to punish the Macdonalds for the failure of their chief to swear allegiance to William.
+13 February 1692: The Glencoe Massacre by government troops from Fort William under the command of Captain Robert Campbell takes place to punish the MacDonalds for the failure of their chief to swear allegiance to William.
 The Secretary of State for Scotland, Sir John Dalrymple is later held responsible for the massacre and resigns.
-Full details can be found on our Glencoe feature page.
+Full details can be found on our Glen Coe feature page.

 March 1693: Horse-drawn Hackney cabs come into service on the streets of Glasgow.